Taittinger

 tay-tan-ZHAY

-The Reims Maison whose Saint-Nicaise crayères chalk cellars hold one of Champagne's largest reserve libraries, and whose Comtes de Champagne prestige cuvée defines the Chardonnay-dominant blanc de blancs prestige tradition.
+The Reims Maison whose Saint-Nicaise crayères chalk cellars hold vast quantities of bottles aging on lees, and whose Comtes de Champagne prestige cuvée defines the Chardonnay-dominant blanc de blancs prestige tradition.

 Taittinger is a Reims-based Champagne house whose modern identity dates to 1932 when Pierre Taittinger acquired Maison Forest-Fourneaux (founded 1734) and renamed it after the family.
-The Maison was sold to American hotel investors Starwood in 2005 but recovered by Pierre-Emmanuel Taittinger in 2006 through a leveraged management buyout, restoring family ownership.
+The Maison was sold to Starwood Capital Group in 2005 but bought back in 2006 by the family, led by Pierre-Emmanuel Taittinger, restoring family ownership.
+Today Taittinger remains family-owned and is headed by Vitalie Taittinger, who became president on 1 January 2020.
 Taittinger farms approximately 290 hectares of estate vineyards, with a Chardonnay-led house style anchored by Côte des Blancs sourcing.
 Comtes de Champagne, the prestige cuvée first released from the 1952 vintage, is one of Champagne's most respected blanc de blancs and is sourced exclusively from Côte des Blancs Grand Cru villages.

 - Modern Taittinger identity dates to 1932 when Pierre Taittinger acquired Maison Forest-Fourneaux (founded 1734)

-- Sold to Starwood in 2005; recovered by Pierre-Emmanuel Taittinger in 2006 through management buyout
+- Sold to Starwood Capital in 2005; bought back by the family, led by Pierre-Emmanuel Taittinger, in 2006

-- Approximately 290 hectares of estate vineyards across all major Champagne sub-regions
+- Approximately 290 hectares of estate vineyards distributed over 37 crus

 - Comtes de Champagne prestige cuvée first released from the 1952 vintage

-- Comtes de Champagne sourced exclusively from Côte des Blancs Grand Cru villages
+- Comtes de Champagne sourced exclusively from five Côte des Blancs Grand Cru villages

 - Chardonnay-led house style distinguishes the Maison from Pinot-dominant competitors